LaibinChang/DiffColor/README.md

 ```

 ## Testing
-You can directly test the performance of the pre-trained model as follows:
 1. Modify the paths to dataset and pre-trained model.
 You need to revise the following path in the `configs/UIE.yml`
 ```python
 test_dataset # testing dataset path